dustinpfister/blog_posts/_posts/threejs-points.md

 renderer.render(scene, camera);
 ```

+There are a lot more features to write about when it comes to the points material, as well as base material class features that will still work with the points material.
+However this is very much the basic section, much of what there is to cover with that will need to be explored in another section, or whole other post.

 ### 1.4 - Starting out with the position attribute

 Now that I have covered a lot of basic hello world type examples of THREE.Points I think I should have at least one basic example involving the position attribute of a buffer geometry.
 Nothing to advanced yet as this is still very much a basic section, but I think I should at least mention a thing or two about the position attribute here.
 As I covered in the very first example in this section, it looks like there are eight points in a geometry created with the THREE.BoxGeometry class.
 However if you take the time to inspect the Box geometries position attribute you will find that there are actually 24 points.
 Getting into depth as to why that is might prove to be a bot to much for a basic example, however I think that I should at least have a little code example that shows that this is indeed the case.

-So then for this example I once again create a Box Geometry, with th same set of arguments as in the first basic example.
+So then for this example I once again create a Box Geometry, with the same set of arguments as in the first basic example.
 However now I am going to use the get attribute method of the buffer geometry class to get a reference to the position attribute of the geometry.
 If one takes a look at the count of the position attribute they will find that the count of points is indeed 24 if the segments argument are left to the default as I am doing in this example.
 I can then use this count value as a way to know how many points there are to loop over when making say a while loop to do so.
 In such situations I can use buffer attribute methods such as getX or setX to get and set values for each axis of each point in the position attribute.
 For this example I just want to change the x values to make it clear that there are in fact way more points then eight in the geometry.

 ```js
 // ---------- ----------